Muskegon High School: History

 On October 21, 1929, a bronze sculpture honoring Hackley was unveiled on the Muskegon High School campus.
 Alma Mater by Lorado Taft features a central figure, Athena, the goddess of learning.
-She is holding the torch of knowledge and sheltering the spark of learning.
+She holds the torch of knowledge and shelters the spark of learning.
 Hackley's profile is carved in the stone beneath.
 Stone benches flank the sculpture.
 On the right side of the memorial is a relief of Mercury, the god of commerce, designed to symbolize Hackley's connections to industry.
 To the left is carved the Good Samaritan, the symbol of charity, meant to represent Hackley's role as benefactor to the school district and the city he loved.

 Muskegon High School's band program earned national recognition under the guidance of William Stewart, who arrived as a teacher in 1936.
 Stewart's bands were invited to perform several times at the Midwest Clinic in Chicago, and in 1957 the national publication First Chair of America featured the members of the Muskegon Band and dedicated the issue to them.

 The school has published an annual since 1894.
 Originally known as The Hyperion, it has been named Said and Done since the 1910s.
 The school newspaper is known as The Campus Keyhole.

 The Hackley Manual Training School was torn down in 1962 as the expense to bring the building up to modern safety standards were deemed excessive.

 In 1978, a two-story addition was added to the school.
 Featuring the C. Leo Redmond/Harry E. Potter gymnasium and Frank DeYoe library, the facility also features a weight room, Olympic-sized swimming pool, athletic offices and classrooms.

-The Native American symbols used as a logo and mascot were discontinued following the 2002-03 school year.
+The Native American symbols used as a logo and mascot were discontinued following the 2002–03 school year.
 They were replaced by a stylistic block M, with origins dating back to the early 1900s.